RmVkb3JhQ3J5cHRv/updated-nuxhash/README.md

 Linux. nuxhash consists of a headless daemon and an optional wxPython-based GUI.
 It is currently in beta.

+## This is my attemt at fixing the errors in the code and making the miner usable again.

 Donations: 19sE9mHShbag5WiBwZ75nG21BSFZ1UnjpZ

 ## Features